 Evernote will help you build a nice list that you can use to promote the more likely subjects to the top.
 When it comes time to sit down and write you won't have to stare into space hoping an idea will pop into your head.
 In my experience that never happens.

 Schedule Blogging Time With No Distractions.

 I like to write my stuff early in the morning before I start dealing with emails and other distractions.
 Start with just an hour a day and build up slowly to a couple of hours.
 As you improve, you'll find you can get an increasing amount done in this "sacred" time.

 Make sure you shut out all distractions.
 Close those Facebook pages, turn off the email alerts and close your browser.
 Shut down the music and focus purely on your writing.

 The most common complaint about not starting a blog is "I don't have time."

 Try getting up an hour earlier and go straight to work on your blog post.
 It's amazing how much you can get done in the quiet morning hours without the phone ringing and other distractions.

 Many people pay for cheap articles because they don't give their website the respect it deserves.

-If you went into business with the cheapest accountant you could find paying your staff the smallest amount you could get away with how long do you think you would last?
+If you went into business with the cheapest accountant, you could find paying your staff the smallest amount you could get away with how long would it last?